Mountain Gorilla and Baby by artists Gillie and Marc

 Endangered

 This endangered lady is one proud mum.
 In her opinion, she has the best baby in the world!
 Little Beatrix is so loving and Anne can already tell that she will be a particularly caring mountain gorilla once she grows up.
-They spend their days eating, playing, and cuddling, enjoying their beautiful relationship while Beatrix grows up to be big and strong like her mum.
+They spend their days eating, playing, and cuddling, enjoying their beautiful relationship - all the while Beatrix continues to grow big and strong like her mum.
 Anne just hopes that there will still be a forest for Beatrix to grow old in.

-Mountain gorillas have their own unique form of communication with 16 different calls.
-This could be short barks when they’re interested in something or have a small shock, to loud roars and growls to intimidate a rival.
+Mountain gorillas also have a unique form of communication with 16 different calls.
+This could be short barks when they’re interested in something, a small shock or loud roars and growls to intimidate a rival.
 Their most commonly used sound is a belch, a sign of contentment (not dissimilar to us!)
 They also use a lot of non-verbal communication.
-Males will walk around with stiff legs and beat their chest to intimidate.
-And if a submissive member recognises the dominance of another, simply moving out of the way and making a submissive posture will get the message across.
+Males will walk around with stiff legs and beat their chest to intimidate others, if a submissive member recognises the dominance of another, simply moving out of the way and making a submissive posture will get the message across.
 Very adorably, they have a play face, a face commonly seen in young gorillas!
 They will laugh when you tickle them and cry when you hurt them, a testament to how closely related we really are to this incredible species.

-Being such large animals that are so closely related to us, you would expect they would have a similar diet.
+Being so closely related to us, you would expect us to share a similar diet.
 Not at all!
 These gentle giants are nearly exclusively vegetarians only eating the odd snail or ant when it comes along.
 They can eat as much as 18kg of food per day, a necessary amount to make sure these large creatures get all the nutrients they need.
-They also hardly drink any water.
-They get everything they need to quench their thirst from the succulent plants they eat as well as from the morning dew.
+They also hardly ever drink water.
+They get everything they need to quench their thirst from the succulent plants they eat as well as the morning dew.

 In the 1980s, there were thought to be less than 400 mountain gorillas.
-Thankfully, this number has more than doubled thanks to intense conservation work.
-Habitat loss is the biggest threat to these animals.
-But by protecting their habitat, not only will the mountain gorillas and all the many animals who share their home, but also the local people.
-By working with locals to preserve this special part of the world, new sustainable economic opportunities must also be developed to protect the local communities, ensuring they will always have a way to make ends meet.
+Thankfully, this number has more than doubled thanks to intense conservation efforts.
+Habitat loss is the biggest threat to these animals, so by working with locals to preserve and protect their habitat, not only will the mountain gorillas have a better chance of survival, so will all the many animals who share their home.
+New sustainable economic opportunities must also be developed to protect the local communities, ensuring they will always have a way to make ends meet.
 Conservation work such as this can help to elevate thousands of people out of poverty while protecting one of our closest relatives.

 HOW TO HELP